Taxi driver Baljeet Singh found not guilty of indecently assaulting radio personality Jay-Jay Feeney

 He had pleaded not guilty, maintaining he never touched Feeney inappropriately.

-Singh smiled, hugging his family and lawyer Marie Dyhrberg QC after the verdict.
+Singh smiled, hugging his family and lawyer Marie Dyhrberg QC after the verdict - a majority decision - was delivered today.

 Feeney was not in court for the verdict.